JavierBL89/RetailBrain---BE/backend/mcps/orchestrator_mcp/README.md

  We must send a JSON-RPC 2.0 request with the proper method and fields

-### Step 1 — create a new session and capture its ID
+### Step 1 — Establish the SSE connnectin by creating a new session and capture its ID
 SESSION=$(curl -sD - \
   -H "Content-Type: application/json" \
   -H "Accept: application/json, text/event-stream" \